 Note: unless noted otherwise, Bible citations are from the Douay-Rheims Bible.
 An English translation based on the Latin Vulgate.

 - Aquinas on Tongues: I Corinthians 13

 - Thomas Aquinas on the Miracle of Tongues Intro

 - Thomas Aquinas on the Miracle of Tongues: conclusion

 - taken from Augustine Sermo 350; PL 39, 1534

 - Aquinas “super omnia autem charitatem” and Vulgate “super omnia autem haec caritatem” no habete in the Vulgage.
 A printing error in the Vulgate?

 - I Corinthians 14:1

 - I can’t find a proper translation for this.
-Aquinas is definitely referring to an ancient understanding, or artifact of speech about prophecy that was from a much earlier period whose definition no longer existed in his time.
-Larcher simply translated it as, “according to some it is named after speaking afar” but I don’t think this is correct.
+Aquinas is referring to an ancient understanding, or artifact of speech about prophecy that was from a much earlier period whose definition no longer existed in his time.
+Larcher translated it as, “according to some it is named after speaking afar,” but I don’t think this is correct.

 - I thought this was from the Greek, but have found no such root so far.
 The Latin dictionaries do not correlate with Aquinas’ definition either.